Let us start OAF work with the creation of First Sample Page.

-If we observe in the above figure we not yet changed the package name for Application Mudule (AM).
+If we observe in the above figure, we not yet changed the package name for Application Mudule (AM).
 To see the package structure we can see in the chapter BC4J file structure.
-So now we need to change the package name from “webui to server” and give name for the Application Module.
+So now we need to change the package name from “webui to server” and give a name for the Application Module.

-Click on Next > Button we will see Create Application Module – Step 2 of 4 window no need to do any changes here keep as it is and click on Next > Button again
+Click on Next > Button we will see Create Application Module – Step 2 of 4 windows no need to do any changes here keep as it is and click on Next > Button again

-After clicking on Next button we will see Create Application Module – Step 3 of 4 window here to no need to do any changes simply again click on Next > button to move to another step.
+After clicking on Next button, we will see Create Application Module – Step 3 of 4 window here to no need to do any changes simply again click on Next > button to move to another step.

-After clicking on Next button without any changes we can see the below window and make sure that Application Mudule Class:<nameof AM+impl> Generate Java File(s) check box must be checked.
-By default it is checked if not just click on the box to Check.
+After clicking on Next button without any changes, we can see the below window and make sure that Application Mudule Class:<nameof AM+impl> Generate Java File(s) check box must be checked.
+By default, it is checked if not just click on the box to Check.

 Click on Next > button again or even we can click on Finish button here.

 Click on Finish button so that our Application Module will be created.